tgeral68/HyperbolicGraphAndGMM/readme.md

 - Small datasets: Karate, Polblogs, Adjnoun, Polbooks, Football, lfr (generated dataset)
 - Large datasets: DBLP, BlogCatalog and Wikipedia

 Known true labels are also included.
-All datasets are described in the referred paper.
+All datasets are described in the associated paper.
 To download large datasets on linux we provide the script 'config_and_download.sh':
 ```
 cd [path to]/EM_Hyperbolic